-AU-B.1.2 Two types of authorisation are prescribed: Any person seeking to provide a regulated investment service within or (i) from the Kingdom of Bahrain must hold the appropriate CBB license (see AU-1.1); and (ii) Natural persons wishing to perform a controlled function in an investment
+AU-B.1.2 Two types of authorisation are prescribed: (i) Any person seeking to provide a regulated investment service within or from the Kingdom of Bahrain must hold the appropriate CBB license (see AU-1.1); and (ii) Natural persons wishing to perform a controlled function in an investment

-- firm licensee also require prior CBB approval, as an approved person (see AU-1.2). - AU-B.1.3 [This Paragraph deleted 07/2010.]
+- (ii) Natural persons wishing to perform a controlled function in an investment firm licensee also require prior CBB approval, as an approved person (see AU-1.2). - AU-B.1.3 [This Paragraph deleted 07/2010.]